Shanfan/story-collection/README.md

 Over the past two days, I've been going back and forth between 2 and 3, and explored 4 at theoretical level.
 In the end I think should stick to 3.

 ------------
-Once I finished the title section animation, I feel I have to refactor the code: the might make more sense to delayer the structure...
+Once I finished the title section animation, I feel I have to ~refactor the code: the might make more sense to delayer the structure...~

+I think it's time to introduce GSAP and its ScrollTrigger plugin...

 ## Date: July 28, 2023
+I began to work on Avocado Story.
 Mainly debating whether to use Flex, `margin: 0 auto`, or  `absolute` position to layout the page...
 Sigh.

+## Date: June 29, 2023

-# Notes on Thai Floral and Fauna
+### Notes on Thai Floral and Fauna
-Date: June 29, 2023

 Thoughts on how to go about this:
 [x] first, build a pale blue gradient background to represent the sky background